austinsonger/Fedramp-Moderate/plans/ssp.md

 | ☐             | Major Modification | The system is undergoing a major change, development, or transition. |
 | ☐             | Other              | Explain: Click here to enter text.                                   |

-&#x20;

-_Instruction: Select as many status indicators as apply.
-If more than one status is selected, list which components of the system are covered under each status indicator._

-_Delete this and all other instructions from your final version of this document._

-&#x20;

 ## 8. Information System Type <a href="#_heading-h.qsh70q" id="_heading-h.qsh70q"></a>